 Reiki is a form of energy medicine that is used to reduce stress and promote deep relaxation.

 Traditional Japanese Reiki is the system of Reiki practiced and taught at CCHW.
-Developed by Frans Steine and Bronwen Logan (Steine), who founded the International House of Reiki, Traditional Japanese Reiki is a system of teachings and practices for cultivating a way of being that is self-healing and healing of others.
+Developed by Frans Stiene and Bronwen Logan (Stiene), who founded the International House of Reiki, Traditional Japanese Reiki is a system of teachings and practices for cultivating a way of being that is self-healing and healing of others.
 It is based upon research into the original teachings of Mikao Usui, the originator of Reiki in Meiji-era Japan over 100 years ago.

 What are the benefits of Reiki healing?